-The redevelopment of Rainbow Street Public School is designed to provide 40 homebases (35 new and 5 refurbished), a new library, alterations to the original 2-storey school building (that accommodates administration, staff and kindergarten classrooms) and expansion of the hall and adjacent outdoor shade structure.
-The new school facilities will accommodate 1000 students and is planned around a central court and landscaped garden.
-To the north of the site a large sports field is reinstated with the addition of two new hard paved sports courts.
+The redevelopment of Rainbow Street Public School provides 40 homebases (35 new and 5 refurbished), a new library, alterations to the original 2-storey school building (that accommodates administration, staff and kindergarten classrooms) and expansion of the hall and adjacent outdoor shade structure.
+The new school facilities accommodate 1000 students and is planned around a central court and landscaped garden.
+To the north of the site, a large sports field is reinstated with the addition of two new hard paved sports courts.

 The planning of the teaching spaces is ordered around a progression of learning stages.
 Early years are at ground level with break out to landscaped outdoor learning settings and older stages on the upper level.
 The upper level learning areas are all connected by covered walkways.
 The outdoor walkways and stairways are edged with metal screens that incorporate balustrades, provide shade and filter light to the outdoor learning breakout areas.
 A playful use of colour on the screens represent the rainbow spectrum and gives identity to each precinct around the school.